linehanMatt/tmp-content/industries/ad-tech.md

 description: "Narrative's Ad Tech solutions empower companies to harness vast-scale data collaboration, driving targeted advertising and maximizing return on ad spend."
 theme: 'miami-vice'
 ---
-::feature-callout{title="Granular Audience Targeting" description="Utilize Narrative's extensive data to create precise audience segments for hyper-targeted advertising campaigns." prompt="Tell me about how Narrative can help be build audiences."}
+::feature-callout{title="Granular Audience Targeting" description="Utilize Narrative's extensive data to create precise audience segments for hyper-targeted advertising campaigns." prompt="Tell me about how Narrative can help me build audiences."}
 ::

 ::feature-callout{title="Seamless Data Integration" description="Effortlessly merge data from various sources to build a more complete picture of customer behavior and preferences." prompt="How does Narrative streamline the integration of diverse data sources for a comprehensive view of customer behavior?"}